The Math of Runaway Warming

 Second, ice is white, and it reflects sunlight into outer space.
 As the ice melts, it is replaced by darker water or land, which absorbs much of the sunlight.
 That brings more warming, which melts the ice faster.
 That’s a feedback loop; I’ll say more about that later.

 And third, the ice has been absorbing heat, and thereby delaying other effects of the heat; we’ll begin to experience those other effects once the melting is done.
 It takes a great deal of energy to turn solid ice into liquid water.
 To understand that, here’s a little experiment you can do in your own home: Heat some ice cubes in a pot on your stove, with a constant stove setting, and stir the water that forms in the pot as the ice melts.
 That water will stay ice cold, at a constant 0°C or 32°F — it won’t rise in temperature at all as long as some ice remains.
 All the heat from the stove is going into turning ice into water.
 But once the last of the ice is gone, the water will get hotter rapidly; within a short time it will start to boil.

 And that’s where the world is today, minus the stirring spoon.
-Really, it’s astonishing how fast the polar ice, the glaciers, and the mountaintops are all melting now, after being frozen for so many thousands of years.
+Really, it’s astonishing how fast the polar ice, the glaciers, and the mountaintops are all melting now, after being frozen for so many millions of years.
 Once they’re all gone, watch out!
 The rest of the world will start heating up a lot faster.

 Part 3.
 Nonlinearity (begin video at 8:02)

 In 1990 the United Nations Advisory Group on Greenhouse Gases said (quote)

 Temperature rise beyond one degree centigrade may elicit rapid, unpredictable and nonlinear responses that could lead to extensive ecosystem damage.